 Camp Director/Head Coach

-2012 marks the eighth season for Scott Kneifl as the head volleyball coach at Wayne State College.
-He has guided the Wildcat program to seven straight NCAA Division II Tournament appearances and has an impressive career record of 180-60, including a 99-31 record in the Northern Sun Conference.
+2013 marks the ninth season for Scott Kneifl as the head volleyball coach at Wayne State College.
+He has guided the Wildcat program to eight straight NCAA Division II Tournament appearances and has an impressive career record of 202-70, including a 113-37 record in the Northern Sun Conference.
 Kneifl's winning percentage of .750 ranks 16th best amongst active NCAA Division II coaches before the start of the 2012 season.

 The Wildcats continued their success in the classroom during the 2011-12 school year, receiving the AVCA Team Academic Award for a seventh straight season with a cumulative GPA of 3.385.
 It also marks the eighth time in the last 10 years WSC has earned the AVCA Team Academic Award.